 The client sought to conduct a baseline assessment of stability conditions in multiple countries across the Middle East.
 The assessment required the collection and analysis of both qualitative and quantitative data in parallel from 12 locations on a range of economic, political, development and social factors.

 Previous client attempts at developing a cross-national assessment framework had met with limited success due to the client's inability to identify the indicators most relevant for tracking stability.
-Experienced MSI analysts developed the indicator framework and surveys performed by indigenous research teams provided the client with the visibility needed to forecast development trends for the region.
+Experienced Madison Springfield analysts developed the indicator framework and surveys performed by indigenous research teams provided the client with the visibility needed to forecast development trends for the region.

 Development and Security

 Amman, Aqaba, Irbid and Zarqa, Jordan

 Prior to launching an strategic communication engagement campaign, the client required the establishment of an attitudinal baseline and the development of a measures of effectiveness baseline (MOE) that could be monitored longitudinally to assess the performance of the strategic campaign.

 A multidisciplinary team of social scientists, strategists and local survey researchers carried out a mixed methods qualitative and quantitative research program.
 The data collected included attitudes towards prevailing events, messages and narratives as well as the primary communication mediums utilized by the population.

 The Madison Springfield team provided the client with a Measurement of Effectiveness baseline that included indicator values.
 This framework enables the client to collect future comparative indicator scores, which enables the ability to actively monitor and measure results as they pertain to specific strategic business objectives.